 The effects of a loss of synchronization between compressor and decompressor or data corruption, can result in the decompressor not knowing where the header of the following output binary vector is located.
 This Recommended Standard does not incorporate sync markers or other mechanisms to flag the header of the next output binary vector in those cases.
 Such mechanisms are mission specific.
-Packet length fields (reference [D1]) could be used for example.
+Packet length fields (reference [B1]) could be used for example.

 The effects of a small error can result in the loss of synchronization between compressor and decompressor.
 Although the Recommended Standard provides mechanisms to resynchronize them, such an event will introduce a delay into the decompression and some output binary vectors may not be able to be decoded.
-Therefore, measures should be taken to minimize errors in the output binary vectors.
+Therefore, measures should be taken to minimize errors during the transmission of the output binary vectors.

-The Recommended Standard assumes that at least one binary vector will be provided as input.

 In case the encoded bitstream is to be transmitted over a CCSDS space link, several protocols can be used to transfer an output binary vector, including but not limited to:

-Space Packet Protocol (reference [D1]);
+Space Packet Protocol (reference [B1]);